g4gekkouga/AUV_Summer_2019/Documentation/SMACH_ROS_TUTORIAL.md

 <br />
 SM_ROOT: your state machine will show up under this name in the smach viewer.
 So you can pretty much choose any name you like.
 If you have sub-state machines that are in different executables, you can make them show up as hierarchical state machines by choosing this name in a clever way: if the top level state machine is called 'SM_TOP', you can call the sub state machine 'SM_TOP/SM_SUB', and the viewer will recognize the sub state machine as being part of the top state machine.

+#### Note : Smach_Viewer doesnt run in ros kinetic version.
+Refer this document for making it work.
+[DOCUMENT](https://gist.github.com/matt3o/88bced95dba37a8932a51904d0734dff)

 ## Creating a State Machine [(Tutorial)](http://wiki.ros.org/smach/Tutorials/Getting%20Started)

 ### Creating a State :